nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the _home folder_ for Travelr.
 4. Double-click the file to start the app.
 The GUI should appear in a few seconds, and will look similar to the screenshot below.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)
-5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+5. Type the command in the input box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

    * `list-e` : Lists all events.